Finding Your Voice: 15 Ways to Build the Confidence to Speak Up

 15 Ways to Build the Confidence to Speak Up

-Speaking up — whether in a meeting, during a presentation, or even in casual conversation with colleagues — doesn't always come naturally.
+Speaking up — whether in a meeting, during a presentation, or even in a casual conversation — doesn't always come naturally.
 In fact, public speaking remains one of the most common fears.
-But staying silent can come at a cost.
+But staying quiet can come at a cost.
 Your ideas, questions, and perspective matter.
-They help move things forward, spark collaboration, and shape how you're seen.
+They move things forward, spark connection, and shape how others perceive you.

-If the voice in your head says, "What if I say the wrong thing?" or "Everyone else probably already knows this," — you're not alone.
-So many of my clients — smart, talented, thoughtful people — struggle with this too.
-But those thoughts don't serve you.
-But those thoughts aren't helping you.
+If the voice in your head says, "What if I say the wrong thing?" or "Everyone probably already knows this," — you're not alone.
+Many of my clients — thoughtful, intelligent, capable people — wrestle with these same thoughts.
+But those doubts rarely help you grow.

-The goal isn't to become the loudest voice in the room — it's to feel comfortable using your voice when it counts.
+The goal isn't to become the loudest voice in the room — it's to feel grounded and at ease using your voice when it matters most.

-Here are 15 gentle, practical ways to build that confidence and speak with more ease and intention:
+Here are 15 gentle, practical ways to build confidence and speak with more intention:

 1. Start Small

 Share your thoughts with a trusted colleague before speaking in a group.
-Practice helps build comfort.
+Small steps build comfort — and practice pays off.

-Think of a time you spoke up without hesitation — with a friend, a family member, a teammate.
+Think of a time you spoke up without overthinking — maybe with a friend, a family member, or a teammate.
 What was different?
+What felt natural?
+Try bringing some of that same presence into work conversations.

 3. Write It Out